santiagowonsiu/EmotionRecognition_for_ArtGeneration_Mediapipe_ThreeJS/readme.txt

   - npm install
   - pip install -r requirements.txt

-- Initialize web app: python.app.py
+- Initialize command in terminal: python app.py

 - Remember to go to http://127.0.0.1:5000/views/ as the “/views” blueprint is being used